ethjsmith/Classwork/README.md

 * [x] Fix logout functionality
 * [ ] Various style inconsistencies
-* [ ] bugs where you can submit data to an invisible form manually (Security vuln? )
+* [ ] bugs where you can submit data to an invisible form manually (Security vuln? ) < is this known?
+I don't remember it lol >
+* [ ] can't change email or phone, have to do both
+* [ ] Member object isn't created when user account is... would require overridering somehting idk hajkdhsjkdfhkas

+# additional functionality ( as required by requirements document)
+* [ ] permission system
+* [ ] users update profile information
+* [ ] Administrators delete comments and articles
+* [ ] club contact info page